habitry/medium_posts/_1000words_leaderboards.md

 - Example:

-#### Compare people on a metric they can improve and have improved
+### Compare people on a metric they can improve and have improved

 Rank people on how often they choose to play or use your app, rather than on an outcome measure they have less control over (such as pounds of bodyweight lost).
 The idea is to satisfy their competence.
 A focus on learning and mastery limits any frustration of competence when you receive a negative social comparison (Chatzisarantis et al 2016; Kamarova et al 2017).

 - Example:

-#### Make it harder to compare
+### Make it harder to compare

 The negative effects of social comparison are less potent when people have to compare themselves to more than two options (Gerber, Wheeler, & Suls, 2018).
 Take all your instincts about usability and flip them on their head.
 For example, we know it's hard for people to hold more than seven pieces of information.
 So compare them to more than 7 people.
 Alternatively, maybe you can use unique metrics for each person, so that the leaderboard acts more like a place for you to see the personal progress everyone is making, rather than a place to compare yourself to others.

-### 4. Social Rewards
+## 4. Social Rewards

 Social rewards are non-material/financial incentives given in response to a user putting in some effort.
 Perhaps the most successful social reward in history is the Facebook Like.
 Many products justify the use of leaderboards by claiming that winning will win users accolades from people they care about, which will motivate them to keep using the product.

 At this point it's well-known that rewards can undermine intrinsic motivation (Cerasoli, Nicklin, & Ford, 2014; Deci, Koestner, & Ryan, 1999), so we should use them carefully.
-But we can design rewards to limit the damage to Basic Psychological Needs.

-#### If the behavior you want your users to do is repetitive and boring, linking rewards to effort is justified
+If the behavior you want your users to do is repetitive and boring, linking rewards to effort is justified.
+If the behavior you want your users to do requires creativity, make rewards surprising and intrinsic.

-- Example in a leaderboard:

-#### If the behavior you want your users to do requires creativity, make rewards surprising and intrinsic
+We can design rewards to limit the damage to Basic Psychological Needs.

-- Make them surprising
+### Make them surprising

+Predictable rewards tied to effort undermine intrinsic motivation.
+Make rewards surprising.

+- Example:

-- Tie them to bigger picture life goals and aspirations
+### Tie them to big picture life goals

+-  Example: The more points you earn on our leaderboard, the more we donate to a charity of your choice!

-- Use intrinsic/meaningful rewards that support competence
+### Use intrinsic or symbolic rewards

-- Example in a leaderboard:
+- Example: Starbucks rewards card rewards people with more coffee instead of paying them cash.

 ## Conclusion